wolfmanjm/kivy-smoothie-host/README.md

 (This may work on older RPI versions but is not tested, please read this https://www.raspberrypi.org/documentation/hardware/display/legacy.md).

 Install the latest raspbian buster lite (or Bullseye lite)...
-(No XWindows) and Note if you install 32bit or 64bit version.
+(No XWindows) either 32bit or 64bit version.

-The touch display does not seem to work very reliably under Bullseye so for now I recommend buster.
+The touch display does not seem to work very reliably under Bullseye so for now I recommend Buster.

 You can also create an image for your raspi using the raspi imager from here. https://www.raspberrypi.com/software/, using the advanced menu
 (type Ctrl-Shift-X) you can quickly presetup your wifi and make it heabdless.
 (Do not enable or install X Windows if you are using the raspi 7" touch screen).
 Select the Buster lite OS.

-If you installed the 32bit (armhf) versions then you need to install kivy version 2.2.0 to get the wheel...
+You need to install kivy version 2.2.0 to get the wheel...

     sudo apt update
     sudo apt upgrade (maybe reboot)